 'What the centre provides is an answer to prayer for me and I want to spread the news about it wherever I can!'

-Aberdeen now has the largest concentration of experts on early Scandinavia in the British Isles, including: Stefan Brink, Michael H. Gelting, Neil Price, Andrew Newby, Ralph O'Connor, Frederik Pedersen, Karen Milek, Tarrin Wills, Karen Bek-Pedersen, Lisa A. Collinson, David N. Dumville, Charlotta Hillerdal, Jan-Henrik Fallgren, Kevin Edwards among others.
+Aberdeen has one of the largest concentrations of experts on early Scandinavia in the British Isles, including: Stefan Brink, Ralph O'Connor, Frederik Pedersen, Lisa Collinson, and David Dumville, among others.

 The purpose of the Centre is to bring together these experts to coordinate research projects, provide research facilities and supervision, teaching for Undergraduate and Postgraduate programmes and to promote Scandinavian Studies generally.